austint1121/OES-PneumoniaClassification/README.md

 ## Overview

+The Cyclops Hospital Network (CHN)  has 31 locations where pediatric patients who potentially have viral or bacterial pneumonia may seek diagnosis and care.
+Given certain symptoms and the severity of those symptoms, many of those patients will undergo X-ray imaging of the chest.

+Given that a radiologist has a maximum of 12 hours to review these images and the initial assessment of the imaging is done by either an emergency room physician or an urgent care practitioner, who may be less accurate in diagnosing pneumonia via imaging, CHN wishes to create a decision support tool (DST) using a neural network in order to check the assessment of the emergency room and urgent care physicians.

+Our modelling process is composed entirely by a series of neural networks.
+As with most models, there are a whole host of possible hyperparameters to tune and variety of networks to build.
+We started by building multiple multilayer perceptron (MLP) models.
+While they performed decently, we decided to spend most of our time building Convolutional Neural Networks (CNNs), as CNN models typically perform better on this type of problem

+ We tuned various CNN models by using different optimizers (Adam and Stochastic Gradient Descent), trying different numbers of convolution and dense layers, adding dropout layers, implementing early stopping, testing out different learning rates and values for momentum, and adding class weights to account for the class imbalance (there were approximately 2.88 times as many pneumonia x-rays as there were normal x-rays).
+In the end, a CNN model with three convolution layers, three dense hidden layers, dropout layers, a Stochastic Gradient Descent optimizer with a learning rate of 0.001 and momentum of 0.9, early stopping, and class weights **resulted in the best model, with a testing accuracy of around 87% and a training accuracy of 92%.**

 ***
 ## Business Problem

 The Cyclops Hospital Network (CHN)  has 31 locations where pediatric patients who potentially have viral or bacterial pneumonia may seek diagnosis and care.
 Given certain symptoms and the severity of those symptoms, many of those patients will undergo X-ray imaging of the chest.

 Given that a radiologist has a maximum of 12 hours to review these images and the initial assessment of the imaging is done by either an emergency room physician or an urgent care practitioner, who may be less